I believe that both programming and music are at their best when they are shared experiences.

 Code is also a shared experience.
 The lone basement-work that creates the Firefox web browser is all preparation

-for hundreds of millions of people to use it at once.
-We write code for the shared experience of using it.
-In this
+for millions of people to use it at once, constantly giving feedback and helping direct improvements.
+We write code

-Just like with music, when we talk about code that has changed the world, it's the group experience that made it happen.
+for the shared experience of using it.
+When we talk about code that changed the world, it's the group experience that made it happen.

 In both code and music, the ultimate experience is shared creation.
 As moving as a concert can be, nothing beats